tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 — Stop. — She didn't raise her voice, she didn't have to — Why are you yelling?
 Didn't you hear the recorder?

 I stared blankly at her and all of a sudden my rage disappeared.
-The dogs were barking more loudly than before and I just started to notice.
-They were so loud that my ears started ringing.
+The dogs were barking more loudly than before and I just noticed.
+They were so loud that I felt a bit dizzy.

 — Yes, that's why I'm asking-